aws-samples/aws-cdk-golden-ami-pipeline/README.md

     > Building :arrow_right:  Testing :arrow_right:  Distributing :arrow_right: Integrating :arrow_right: Available

     Once the status of the Pipeline execution status is available, click version link to get all the AMI ids ( along with the distributed AMI is different region/account)

+    > If you setup distribution, the image should be available in the traget account/region.
+Please check EC2 AMI section from AWS Console.

 # <a name='ParameterDetails'></a>Parameter Details